Meet Mac Faraday

 Murder hit the shores of Deep Creek Lake like a hurricane when Mac Faraday blew into Spencer, Maryland, in his red sports car in It's Murder, My Son, the first installment of Lauren Carr's best-selling mystery series.
 Since then, fans have enjoyed sifting through one clue after another in trying to uncover who-done-it.
 Now, fans can enjoy all first ten installments in the Mac Faraday Mysteries in two ebook.

-Best-Selling Mystery Author
+International Best-Selling Mystery Author

 Content Copyright © 2016 Lauren Carr.
 All rights reserved.